pali-english/pali-english.github.io/README.md

 that guardian of the law
 is said to be just.

+    Asāhasena dhammena,
+        Asāhasena: without haste, unhurriedly
+        dhammena: with justice, with the law, with righteousness

+    samena nayatī pare;
+        samena: impartially, equitably (from sama - equal, impartial)
+        nayatī: judges, leads
+        pare: others

+    Dhammassa gutto medhāvī,
+        Dhammassa: of the law, of righteousness
+        gutto: guardian, protector
+        medhāvī: wise one, intelligent person

+    “dhammaṭṭho”ti pavuccati.
+        dhammaṭṭho: just, established in righteousness (from dhamma - righteousness, justice; aṭṭho - established in)
+        ti: thus, therefore
+        pavuccati: is called, is said to be

 Na tena paṇḍito hoti,
 yāvatā bahu bhāsati;
 Khemī averī abhayo,